JimageJ/FRETENATOR2/README.md

 ## **FRETENATOR2_SaR_Headless**

 Uses the last saved settings of FRETENATOR2_Segment_and_ratio, and performs analysis without opening a dialog box (faster).

+## **FRETENATOR2_SaR_Batch (alpha)**

+*Currently only reliable when run from the script editor* Uses the last saved settings of FRETENATOR2_Segment_and_ratio, and performs analysis on all images in a user defined folder, then exports the analysis into another user defined folder.

 ## **FRETENATOR_Labeller (Beta)**